scala/docs.scala-lang/_overviews/core/futures.md

 A `Future` has an important property that it may only be assigned once.
-Once a `Future` object is given a value or an exception, it becomes in effect immutable-- it can never be overwritten.
+Once a `Future` object is given a value or an exception, it becomes in effect immutable -- it can never be overwritten.

 The simplest way to create a future object is to invoke the `Future.apply` method which starts an asynchronous computation and returns a